 I'm John Wardrop and I am a passionate beliver in The Rising Foundation.
 I have been married to Annabell for 38 years and have two daughters, Amy and Sara.
 Apart from the few years overseas on a working holiday with Annabell, I have called Papakura/Takanini home for all but the last four months os my 60 years.

-Kay is the Executive Chairman of buying group, NARTA- the National Association of Retail Traders of Australia.
-An accomplished leader, Kay joined NARTA in 1998 after rising through the ranks at Sharp Corporation of Australia where she became the first female director in a Japanese company.
+Kay is now the Chairman of buying group, NARTA- The National Association of Retail Traders of Australia.
+An accomplished leader, Kay joined NARTA in 1998 as Managing Director after rising through the ranks at Sharp Corporation of Australia where she became the first female director in a Japanese company.